zackkrida/fauxpenverse-frontend/README.md

 ## Contributing

 Pull requests are welcome!
-Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.
+Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #fauxpenverse.

-You are welcome to take any open issue in the tracker labeled [`help wanted`](https://github.com/wordpress/openverse-frontend/labels/help%20wanted) or [`good first issue`](https://github.com/wordpress/openverse-frontend/labels/good%20first%20issue); **there's no need to ask for permission in advance**.
+You are welcome to take any open issue in the tracker labeled [`help wanted`](https://github.com/zackkrida/fauxpenverse-frontend/labels/help%20wanted) or [`good first issue`](https://github.com/zackkrida/fauxpenverse-frontend/labels/good%20first%20issue); **there's no need to ask for permission in advance**.
 Other issues are open for contribution as well, but may be less accessible or well defined in comparison to those that are explicitly labeled.

 ## Acknowledgments

-Openverse, previously known as CC Search, was conceived and built at [Creative Commons](https://creativecommons.org).
+fauxpenverse, previously known as CC Search, was conceived and built at [Creative Commons](https://creativecommons.org).
 We thank them for their commitment to open source and openly licensed content, with particular thanks to previous team members @ryanmerkley, @janetpkr, @lizadaly, @sebworks, @pa-w, @kgodey, @annatuma, @mathemancer, @aldenstpage, @brenoferreira, and @sclachar, along with their [community of volunteers](https://opensource.creativecommons.org/community/community-team/).